Oklahoma Secretary of Human Services: Salary

-The annual salary for the position of Secretary of Human Services set by State law at $80,000.
-Despite this, if the Secretary serves as the head of State agency, the Secretary receives the higher of the two salaries.
-Incumbent Secretary Howard Henrick serves as the Director of the Department of Human Services.
+The annual salary for the position of Secretary of Human Services set by state law at $80,000.
+Despite this, if the secretary serves as the head of a state agency, the secretary receives the higher of the two salaries.
+Incumbent secretary Howard Henrick serves as the director of the Department of Human Services.
 As such, she receives the salary allowed for that position.
 As of 2010, the annual salary for that position is $163,000.